ArdWang/NEWCONCEPTENGLISH2/README.md

 As soon as he had killed the guard and dragged him into bushes, the prisoner of war changed into clothes.
 With a rifle over his shoulder, he was marching up and down in front of the camp when four officers drove up in a car.
 He stood to attention and saluted, when the driver came towards him, the prisoner knocked him out.
 Then he jumping into the car and drove away.

+#### Lesson 82 Monster or fish?

+A strange fish was caught near Madagascar after having pulled a small fishing boat miles out to sea.
+Making every effort not to damage the fish, the fisherman, brought it to shore.
+The fish, which was over thirteen feet long, with a head like a horse, was sent to a museum.
+It is being examined by a scientist, who said that it was an oarfish and that such creatures live at a depth of six hundred feet.